-In ORCHIDEE-SOM (Camino et al. 2018), all decomposed litter and SOC which is not respired to-as_CO2, was first fed into the DOC pools, and only upon the decomposition of that DOC, the non-respired fraction of the decomposed DOC could feed the other SOC pools.
+In ORCHIDEE-SOM (Camino et al. 2018), all decomposed litter and SOC which is not respired to CO2, was first fed into the DOC pools, and only upon the decomposition of that DOC, the non-respired fraction of the decomposed DOC could feed the other SOC pools.
 Such formulation is in contrast to the adaption of the RothC SOC model in ECOSSE (Smith et al., 2010) and JULES (Nakhavali et al., 2018) that we followed here, where the major exchange of C is between the different litter and SOC pools, and the production of DOC is related to these SOC and litter pools by empirical rate constants, which were fitted to reproduce observed DOC turnover times (Kalbitz et al., 2003, Turgeon, 2008) and DOC concentrations in the soil.
 The much higher DOC production rates simulated by ORCHIDEE-SOM in its original configuration during preliminary tests over Europe led us to implement the new approach (equations 4-7).
-While preserving the basic structure of ORCHIDEE-SOM, we thus adapted the model in a way that organic C exchange occurs mainly among the particulate litter and SOC pools, similar to the original Century model, while preserving the basic structure of ORCHIDEE-SOM.
-We adapted the model in a way that tThe production of DOC is represented as a side product of this C exchange between pools of litter and SOC, with production rates as used in ECOSSEthe production of DOC is dependent on leaching rates as used in ECOSSE.
-In the modified soil carbon module, we used the parameter ω in-(Equations, (4-7) as a scaling factor that determines how much DOC is produced by the decomposition of litter and SOC.
+While preserving the basic structure of ORCHIDEE-SOM, we thus adapted the model in a way that organic C exchange occurs mainly among the particulate litter and SOC pools, similar to the original Century model, while the production of DOC is dependent on leaching rates as used in ECOSSE.
+In the modified soil carbon module, we used the parameter ω in Equations (4-7) as a scaling factor that determines how much DOC is produced by the decomposition of litter and SOC.
 This parameter was calculated after Smith et al. (2010) as the ratio of production of DOC from litter (p{DOC_L}) and the SOC pools $(p{DOC{SOC}})$ to the decomposition rates of litter (k_L) and SOC (k{SOC}) .
 The initial values for ω were 0.5 % and 3 % for the litter and SOC pools, respectively.
-Further optimization with regard to reproducing observed soil DOC concentrations led to ω values set at 0.2% for the litter and 1.2% for the SOC pools.
-Once produced, the free DOC can then be adsorbed on to soil mineral particles, and desorb from the adsorbed pool DOC can alsoagain be desorbed and returns to the back into free DOC pool following an equilibrium reaction between the dissolved and adsorbed phases following a linear adsorption isotherm as described in Neff and Asner (2001) and Wu et al. (2014).
-We assume that equilibrium between the dissolved and absorbed phases is instantaneous.
-Moreover, the work by Kothawala et al. (2008) showed that this approach- performed fairly well compared to the more complex approach of using Langmuir equations.
-The partitioning is controlled by K_D, the so-called equilibrium partition coefficient (equation eq.
-9), considered constant at 8.05x10-5 m3 water kg-1 soil (Moor et al., 1992).
-All constants used are listed in table S1.
+Further optimization with regard to reproducing observed soil DOC concentrations led to ω values set at 0.2% for the litter and 1.2% for the SOC

+Once produced, DOC can then adsorb on particles, and desorb from the adsorbed pool back into free DOC pool following an equilibrium reaction between the dissolved and adsorbed phases.
+The partitioning is controlled by

+K_D, the so-called equilibrium partition coefficient (equation 9).